folkertdev/rust-tsp/docs/src/cli/routed.md

 ```

 Resolve and verify the VID for `b` in the database for `a`,
-and verify the VID's for the intermediary servers `p` and `q`:
+and verify the VIDs for the intermediary servers `p` and `q`:

 ```sh
 tsp -d b.json print b | xargs tsp -d a.json verify --alias b tsp -d b.json verify did:web:did.tsp-test.org:user:q --alias q
 ```

-Verify the VID's foure the intermediaries and the endpoint.
+Verify the VIDs foure the intermediaries and the endpoint.
 Passing the `--sender` argument configures which sender VID is used when sending
 messages to the passed VID.
 This is equivalent with an extra call to the `set-relation`
 command.